5 Things to Know If You're Considering a Penile ImplantFeb. 17, 2020

 What type of penile implant do I need?

 There are two main types of penile implants: inflatable implants and malleable implants.
 Your doctor can help you determine which type of implant is right for you based on your lifestyle and unique needs.

 "Regardless of which type of implant is chosen, the majority of men report great satisfaction with their penile implant," says Dr. Starke.

 How long does a penile implant last?

 In most men, penile implants last between 15 and 20 years.

 "It's important to keep in mind that a penile implant is a mechanical device, and it can break," warns Dr. Starke.
 "However, this is uncommon and it can be corrected through another short surgical procedure."

-- Learn about Houston Methodist's Men's Health Center, which performs 50 to 100 penile implants per year, more than the vast majority of urologists in the Houston area.
+- Learn about Houston Methodist's Men's Health Center, which performs 100 to 150 penile implants per year, more than 99% of all other centers worldwide.